CQCL/guppy-docs/sphinx/migration_guide.md

 As of August 2025, optimization of compiled Guppy programs is still at an early stage.
 When using `guppy.emulator()` the quantum program is converted to the [qsystem native instructions](api/generated/guppylang.std.qsystem.rst) with no further optimization.
 In the near term, it is planned to optimize regions of these programs with the kind of compiler passes that are already available in pytket using an updated version of the TKET compiler.

 If you want to optimize your quantum program using pytket, you can create a pytket circuit and optimize it.
-This optimized program can then be loaded as a Guppy function by using `guppy.load_pytket`.
+This optimized program can then be loaded as a Guppy function by using [guppy.load_pytket][load_pytket_docs].

 ## Execution of quantum programs